 The Council's most significant provisions relate to Business Rates valuation appeals.
 Following Business Rates localisation, introduced in 2013, the Council has to set aside a provision for any future successful ratepayer appeals against rateable valuations.
 Norwich has a high degree of exposure to risk in this regard.
-The Council currently has 767 rating appeals outstanding (excluding any appeals where the ratepayer has appealed on multiple basis)
+The Council currently has 574 (767 at 31 March 2016) rating appeals outstanding (excluding any appeals where the ratepayer has appealed on multiple basis)